Stuart Parker (Neighbours): Characterisation and introduction

 McDonough found that he was very similar to Stuart.
 He told Jason Herbison of Inside Soap, "There's a lot of him in me.
 He's a fairly straightforward guy, who's just out to have a good time."
 McDonough also said that he and his character were both from the country, but Stuart was more naive than he was.

 Stuart, or "Chooka" as he is nicknamed, comes from Oakey, the home town of fellow Neighbours character Drew Kirk (Dan Paris).
 He is introduced as the younger brother of one of Drew's friends.
 He first appears at the Oakey Rodeo, where Drew is competing.
 A week later, Stuart follows Drew to Erinsborough, and McDonough said Stuart plans on "making a name for himself in the big smoke."
 Stuart immediately wins people over with his "country charm".

-Departure and return
+Departure and returns

 McDonough quit the show in October 2005 after four years to move to the UK.
 A spokeswoman said "It was an enormous opportunity... and he's a bit sad leaving Ramsay Street because he's had a great time.
 But it's time to move on."

 In January 2018, it was announced that McDonough had reprised his role.
 Executive producer Jason Herbison stated that Stuart will return to Erinsborough for a celebration which allows him to "reconnect with an old friend".
 Further details about the character's return were revealed on 17 January.
 Along with several other returning cast members, McDonough appeared in a feature-length special episode, which aired on 12 February 2018.
 The episode centres on a belated 21st birthday party for Toadfish Rebecchi (Ryan Moloney).

+McDonough then made an unannounced return for the intended finale on 28 July 2022, in where Stuart sends a video message for Toadie after his wedding.
+Stuart added further nostalgia to the episode by referencing the "House of Trouser", the name that he and Toadie used to call Number 30.